 The clients: FarFetch; LVMH; PWC; Brentford FC; Pfizer; Sky; Monzo; Wooga (leading games studio); Secret Escapes; Audio Network.

-A day in the life of… Tom Witte, first-year trainee, Taylor Wessing LLP
+A day in the life of… Rachael Potts, trainee, Taylor Wessing LLP

-Departments to date: Private client (1st seat), contentious patents (current seat)
+Departments to date: Real estate (first seat), contentious patents (current seat)

 About the firm

 Senior partner: Dominic FitzPatrick

 Who we are: Taylor Wessing is a global law firm that serves the world’s most innovative people and businesses.
 Deeply embedded within our sectors, we work closely together with our clients to crack complex problems, enabling ideas and aspirations to thrive.

 What we do: Specialising in technology, media and communications, life sciences and private wealth, we act for 32 of the world’s top 50 brands; some of the world’s most exciting start-ups and unicorns; and some of the world’s wealthiest families.
 We have an unrivalled network of industry leaders we work with and introduce our clients to.
 From start-ups to liquidity to global brands, clients work with us because it sets them apart.